SAP-samples/btp-setup-automator/docs/generated/btpsa-usecase-properties-services-items-allof-2-then-allof-28-then.md

 ## name

-Cloud Integration: The SAP Cloud Integration connects cloud applications with other SAP and non-SAP cloud and on-premise apps.
+Process Integration: The SAP Cloud Integration connects cloud applications with other SAP and non-SAP cloud and on-premise apps.

 `name`